 As for the ingredients, the flour, milk, and eggs are what make the batter.

 The eggs serve as the “cement” if you will that holds the entire thing together as one pours the delicious sweet batter onto the saging na saba.

 In frying the Maruya, you can choose whether to deep-fry or shallow-fry it.

 Deep frying the maruya will make sure that the entire mixture is well-cooked but it will make the batter absorb the oil.

-Shallow frying the maruya will result in less oil going into the batter, but you will have to fry it on two sides; thus, there will be additional cooking time.
+Shallow frying the maruya will result in less oil going into the batter, but you will have to fry it on two sides; thus, there will be some additional cooking time.

 After frying it, you can now start dusting it with white or brown sugar.
-Serve on a plate and partner with coffee or with your favorite soft drinks.
+Serve them on a plate and partner with coffee or with your favorite soft drinks.

 More sweets?
 Try this delicious mid-afternoon rice snack Suman Malagkit